 These bursts of activism prompted legal change.
 Open discrimination on the basis of sex – for example, in employment – has been unlawful since the Human Rights Commission Act 1977 was passed.
 The Human Rights Act 1993 barred discrimination on grounds of sexual orientation, pregnancy, marital status (including living in a de facto relationship) and family status (including having or not having responsibility for care of children or other dependants).

-Full equality and citizenship requires much more than changes in the law, and in the early 2000s deep-seated inequalities remained.
-Lower pay for work typically done by women, men’s higher chance of reaching a workplace position of authority, and greater media attention to and funding of male sporting activities, were examples of continuing discrimination.
+Full equality and citizenship requires much more than changes in the law, and in the early 21st century deep-seated inequalities remained.
+Lower pay for work typically done by women, men’s higher chance of reaching a workplace position of authority, men’s over-representation on the boards of private companies, and greater media attention to and funding of male sporting activities, were examples of continuing discrimination.